collective/collective.ifttt/README.rst

 Examples
 --------

-Below are a few examples of using IFTTT with Plone sites.
+Below are a few examples of using IFTTT with Plone sites:

 - If a news item is published, then tweet about it or post it on Facebook.
 - If an event is published, then add it to my calendar.
 - If new users sign up for an event, then add them to a Slack channel.
 - If content changes, then record who edited it in a Google spreadsheet.

 Documentation
 -------------